 Where was I?
 Glued to the TV like most people that day.
 Only unlike most people watching, I, too, was like Magic, with the “HIV virus living inside my body,” as the legendary LA Laker put it.

-Below is a reprint of my reaction to that moment in time, an essay that ran in Frontiers Magazine in December 1991, followed by a 2008 perspective.
+Below is a reprint of my reaction to that moment in time, an essay that ran in Frontiers Magazine in December 1991.

 Just Like Magic